MarkEdmondson1234/markedmondson.me-hugo/content/post/2020-08-21-gtm-serverside-on-cloud-run.md

 #### Deploy the production server

-This is the instance that will server your main analytics requests.
+This is the instance that will serve your main analytics requests.
 The URL of the debug server is needed from above to add as the `PREVIEW_SERVER_URL` environment variable.

 For initial deployment I tried to copy the resource requirements from the [App Engine Flexible configuration that you can read about here](https://developers.google.com/tag-manager/serverside/script-user-guide).
 From the shell script there we have enough to configure Cloud Run: